Last Updated on

 What is Winc?

 Winc is decidedly different than other wine clubs because they choose wines for you based on your preferences.
 In fact, there’s a quiz.
 Don’t worry, you don’t have to study for it.
-It simply asks what flavours you like, and then compiles your shipments based on that information.
+It simply asks what flavors you like, and then compiles your shipments based on that information.

 As you review the wines you receive, your boxes get better.
 They truly tailor your subscription to you, rather than sending you the same thing they send everyone else.
 We’re all different, and your wine subscription should be, too.